The-True-Hooha/owogogah/source/_posts/abstraction_makes_the_world_go_round.md

 ## Conclusion

 Abstractions evolve with time, like a parasite.
 It grows and studies the host environment.
 What would you call a good or bad abstraction, is it one which allows you to look under the hood, allowing for better optimization?
 That is a question only you can answer my friend.
 I am but a messenger, like Morpheus in the Matrix movie.
-I present to you to red pill, which enables you to understand what is happening inside the abstraction, or the blue pill, allowing you to only use that abstraction.
+I present to you the red pill, which enables you to understand what is happening inside the abstraction, or the blue pill, allowing you to only use that abstraction.

 Aloha,
 David❤️